Economic globalization: Competitive advantages

-Tax havens
+Tax competition

 A tax haven is a state, country or territory where certain taxes are levied at a low rate or not at all, which are used by businesses for tax avoidance and tax evasion.
 Individuals and/or corporate entities can find it attractive to move themselves to areas with reduced taxation.
 This creates a situation of tax competition among governments.
 Taxes vary substantially across jurisdictions.
 Sovereign states have theoretically unlimited powers to enact tax laws affecting their territories, unless limited by previous international treaties.
 The central feature of a tax haven is that its laws and other measures can be used to evade or avoid the tax laws or regulations of other jurisdictions.
 In its December 2008 report on the use of tax havens by American corporations, the U.S. Government Accountability Office regarded the following characteristics as indicative of a tax haven: nil or nominal taxes; lack of effective exchange of tax information with foreign tax authorities; lack of transparency in the operation of legislative, legal or administrative provisions; no requirement for a substantive local presence; and self-promotion as an offshore financial center.

 A 2012 report from the Tax Justice Network estimated that between US$21 trillion and $32 trillion is sheltered from taxes in tax havens worldwide.
 If such hidden offshore assets are considered, many countries with governments nominally in debt would be net creditor nations.
 However, the tax policy director of the Chartered Institute of Taxation expressed skepticism over the accuracy of the figures.
 Daniel J. Mitchell of the US-based Cato Institute says that the report also assumes, when considering notional lost tax revenue, that 100% of the money deposited offshore is evading payment of tax.

 The tax shelter benefits result in a tax incidence disadvantaging the poor.
 Many tax havens are thought to have connections to "fraud, money laundering and terrorism."
 Accountants' opinions on the propriety of tax havens have been evolving, as have the opinions of their corporate users, governments, and politicians, although their use by Fortune 500 companies and others remains widespread.
 Reform proposals centering on the Big Four accountancy firms have been advanced.
 Some governments appear to be using computer spyware to scrutinize corporations' finances.